oicr-gsi/req-system-docs/source/study-admins.rst

 Reviewing Master Role Records for Study Specific Requisitions
 --------------------------------------------------------------

-For each study requisition, assigned user roles (Accessioner, Sign Out, Requisitioner, Administrator, Laboratory) may be reviewed and/or edited by navigating and clicking on the respective role within the summary banner as seen below.
+For each study requisition, assigned user roles (Accessioner, Sign Out, Requisitioner, Administrator, Laboratory) may be reviewed and/or edited by navigating and clicking on the respective role within the summary banner.
 Role specific bulk user role Addition/Removal may be completed with this feature and/or editing of a single role.

 Building/Modifying Requisition Forms